buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {:.mb-0}
 - The Vietnamese and Korean traditions have taken on a more "engaged" attitude towards Awakening and the Bodhisattva path.

+{% include content_blurb.html category="av" slug="vietnamese-shrines_hal-on-earth" %}
+- A short documentary on what Vietnamese shrines are like, what they mean, and how to visit them respectfully.

 {% include content_blurb.html category="essays" slug="pure-land_pluralism" %}
 - Modern Mahayana Buddhists such as the Chinese Master Hsing Yun and Vietnamese Thích Nhất Hạnh refocused Pure Land’s “next-life-oriented” practices in a more “humanistic” (this-world-oriented) direction.